Nedžat Šabani: Club career

-After playing initially with FK Vardar in the Yugoslav First League, he went on during the mid-1980s to several Yugoslav Second League clubs in order to gain more experience, such were KF Liria Prizren, FK Belasica and FK Proleter Zrenjanin.
-He then also played with third-level side FK Metalurg Skopje which was at time rising to become in the flowing decade a regular participant in the Macedonian top-league.
+After playing initially with Vardar in the Yugoslav First League, he went on during the mid-1980s to several Yugoslav Second League clubs in order to gain more experience, such were Liria Prizren, Belasica and Proleter Zrenjanin.
+He then also played with third-level side Metalurg Skopje which was at time rising to become in the flowing decade a regular participant in the Macedonian top-league.